 Preventing women and girls from accessing an abortion does not mean they stop needing one.
 That’s why attempts to ban or restrict abortions do nothing to reduce the number of abortions, it only forces people to seek out unsafe abortions.

 Unsafe abortions are defined by the World Health Organisation (WHO) as “a procedure for terminating an unintended pregnancy carried out either by persons lacking the necessary skills or in an environment that does not confirm to minimal medical standards, or both.”

-They estimate that 22 million unsafe abortions take place each year, the vast majority of which occur in developing countries.
+They estimate that 25 million unsafe abortions take place each year, the vast majority of them in developing countries.

 In contrast to a legal abortion that is carried out by a trained medical provider, unsafe abortions can have fatal consequences.
 So much so that unsafe abortions are the third leading cause of maternal deaths worldwide and lead to an additional five million largely preventable disabilities, according to the WHO.